Workplace Violence & Attacks

 Generally speaking, there are four types of workplace violence, as listed below.

 1. Type II – Customer/Client.
 This type of violence occurs between someone working at the business and someone interacting with the business.
-For example, if an ER patient attacks a nurse, that would be considered a Type II violent occurrence.
+For example, if an ER patient attacks a nurse.

 2. Type III – Worker on Worker.
 This is when two employees at the same company engaged in a physical altercation.
-This can include actual attacks and threats.
+The initial agressor (the one who touched the other first) does not have a right to workers compensation benefits.

 1. Type IV – Personal Relationship.
 This type of violence occurs between an employee at a business and someone unrelated to work that they have a personal relationship with.
-For example, if a jealous ex-boyfriend attacks a receptionist while on the clock, would be considered a Type IV offense.
-In California, employees cannot be discriminated against based on their status as a domestic violence victim.
-This means that an employer cannot refuse to hire an employee, even if they are a victim of stalking.
+For example, if a jealous ex-boyfriend attacks a receptionist while on the clock.
+The caselaw for these types of attacks can go for or against an injured worker, so it is very important to have attorneys like Steve & Sean that have been to trial and won for victims and their families of these types of attacks and murders.